 What you do not want to wear is the kind of T-shirt you see sold at the souvenir stands on River Avenue across from Yankee Stadium, with messages like "BAHSTON SAWKS CACK" or "There never was a curse, the Sox just sucked for 86 years!"
 If you have one (or more) of these, leave them at home.
 The Chowdaheads are already antagonized by our mere presence in their city, and there's no reason to make it that much worse.
 Bald Vinny will thank you for your patronage, but he's smart enough to remind you that there is a time and a place where his product is inappropriate.

 You should also make sure you have your tickets – or a receipt for tickets, if you ordered online – before you go.
-If you don’t already have them, you’re probably out of luck for this series.
-Later in the season, you may have a chance.
+If you don't already have them, you're probably out of luck for this series.
+If you order now for later in the season, you may have a chance.